Eastern New Mexico University: ENMU System

 ENMU's main campus (ENMU-Portales), consisting of over 400 acre, is located in Portales on the extreme eastern border of New Mexico, in the Eastern New Mexico/Llano Estacado region about halfway between the northern and southern boundaries of the state.
 (Portales is 90 mi northeast of Roswell, 120 mi southwest of Amarillo, Texas, and 110 mi northwest of Lubbock, Texas.)
 ENMU owns KENW (TV) and KENW-FM, a public television and radio station that are housed and operated on the main campus.
 The president of ENMU-Portales also serves as the chancellor for the ENMU System.

-The ENMU Ruidoso Campus, ENMU-Ruidoso, is a two-year college or community college (one of 18 in New Mexico) and an official branch of ENMU (branch status being granted in July 2005).
+The ENMU Ruidoso Campus, ENMU-Ruidoso, is a community college (one of 18 in New Mexico) and an official branch of ENMU (branch status being granted in July 2005).
 Undergraduate and graduate coursework completed at the ENMU-Ruidoso campus is transferable for credit toward an undergraduate or graduate degree at ENMU-Portales, and, typically other undergraduate/graduate institutions in the United States.
 In 1991, the Ruidoso location had been established as the ENMU Ruidoso Branch Community College and offered two-year college academic and vocational programs.
 ENMU-Ruidoso offers Certificates of Completion, Associate of Science, Associate of Arts, and Associate of Applied Science degrees, as well as community education classes, customized training workshops, and adult basic education courses.
 It operates a One-Stop Career Center which provides free employment services for employers and job seekers in Lincoln County.
 The center offers both an academic and vocational curriculum.
 (Ruidoso is located southwest of Portales, in a mountainous region of south-central New Mexico.)

 The ENMU Roswell Campus, ENMU-Roswell, also a two-year branch, offers a wide variety of programs.
 ENMU-Roswell was established in the fall of 1958.
-In the spring of 1967, the institution moved to 12 buildings on 241 acre of the former Walker Air Force Base.
+In the spring of 1967, the institution moved to twelve buildings on 241 acre of the former Walker Air Force Base.
 Roswell is one of New Mexico's larger cities, located in the southeast section of the state.

 ENMU also offers online degrees.
 ENMU's online degrees in the fields of business and education are the most affordable in the U.S.